maghead/maghead/README.md

 Done.
 1 schema tables were generated into data source 'default'.
 ```

-Now you can write your application code. but first, you need a SPL classloader
+Now you can write your application code,
-for library code:
+But first you need to write your lazyrecord config loader code:

 ```
 $ vim app.php